ndzuma/morningMessenger/README.md

 ## Overview

-Morning Messager is a Python script that sends a daily roundup message containing weather information, a verse from the Bible, top stock prices, and news headlines to a specified Telegram chat.
+Morning Messenger is a Python script that sends a daily roundup message containing weather information, a verse from the Bible, top stock prices, and news headlines to a specified Telegram chat.
 The script fetches data from various APIs, including OpenWeatherMap, Alpha Vantage, Hacker News, and a custom Supabase database.

-Morning Messager was made to be used as a cron job for daily automated messages.
+Morning Messenger was made to be used as a cron job for daily automated messages.
 It can be used as-is or modified to suit your needs.

 ## Prerequisites